gridsome/gridsome.org/docs/app-structure.md

 ## main.js

-Import global styles and scripts here.
-The file also has an export function that has access to the **Client API**.
-This file is the place to install Vue plugins, register components and directives, etc.
+This file is the place to import global CSS, fonts, Vue plugins, components and directives, etc. The file also has an export function that has access to the **Client API**.

 [Read more about using the Client API in main.js](/docs/client-api/)